 Additional Insured — Owners, Lessees Or Contractors — Automatic Status When Required In Construction Agreement With You

-Automatic AI status when the subcontract requires it — no schedule needed, but limited to ongoing operations.
+Automatic AI status when the subcontract requires it — no schedule needed, but ongoing operations only.

 What it actually does